wallarm/product-documentation/docs/4.0/waf-installation/kubernetes/sidecar-proxy/deployment.md

 To deploy the Wallarm Sidecar proxy solution:

 1. Create the Wallarm node.
-1. Deploy the Wallarm Sidecar proxy to Kubernetes Pod.
+1. Deploy the Wallarm Helm chart.
 1. Attach the Wallarm Sidecar proxy to the application Pod.
 1. Test the Wallarm Sidecar proxy operation.